-This Eggnog Latte is a delicious, custardy latte that’s easy to make at home with REAL ingredients.
+How to Make an Eggnog Latte!
+This delicious, custardy latte is easy to make at home with REAL ingredients.
 Plus, it’s a perfect way to use up leftover eggnog!

 I actually gave up on this custard-filled latte, deciding that Starbucks must use some fake, eggless syrup in their lattes, but the husband was convinced it was possible.
 He went into Starbucks, ordered the latte, and peppered the barista with questions.
 So here’s the deal– you want to get the eggnog WARM, not hot.

 Next, warm your eggnog (carefully!), brew your espresso, and froth the milk.
-(Not sure how to make espresso or frothed milk?
-Read more about it here or here.)
 Pour a little eggnog in two mugs, and add espresso.
 Stir to combine, add the frothed milk, and top with a little more nutmeg.
 Before you know it, you’ll be sipping this rich, egglicious latte and watching the snow fall.

 Rich and Creamy Winter Coffee Drink

 - 1/4 cup sugar, plus 2 tsp sugar (use more or less as preferred)